DEFRA/ffc-jenkins-pipeline-library/README.md

 It returns information required by the build steps as an array
 - the PR number, i.e. `53`
-- the container tag, either the semver number (for master branch) or the PR number prefixed with pr, i.e. `pr53`
+- the container tag, either the SemVer number (for master branch) or the PR number prefixed with pr, i.e. `pr53`
 - the merged PR number

 Example usage: